Takao Saito: Early life and start of his career

+Founding of Saitō Production and mainsteam breakthrough

+In April 1960, Saito left the Gekiga Kōbō and founded Saitō Production, a manga studio modeled on film production companies.
+This allowed for a hierarchical division of labor among staff, including scenario writers, pencillers, background artists, and tone applicators.
+By the late 1960s, Saitō Production had grown into a manga factory, standardizing output across multiple projects and genres while maintaining a distinctive “Saitō-Pro” style.
+The studio’s model emphasized efficiency over individual artistry, with Saito himself reportedly saying, "Even though I'm an artist, I'm not good at drawing pictures."
+Saito led the company until his death.

 Saito entered the mainstream manga industry in 1963 with 007, an adaptation of Ian Fleming's James Bond novels for Shogakukan's Boy's Life magazine.
 He started Golgo 13 in Shogakukan's Big Comic magazine in 1968 and serialized it continuously until his death.
 With the publication of volume 201 in July 2021, it was certified as holding the Guinness World Record for "Most volumes published for a single manga series."
 In 2013, Saito said "The manga has continued so long that it is no longer the property of the author; it belongs to the readers."
 It has been adapted into two live-action films, one animated film, an OVA, an anime TV series, and several video games.
 In 1971 Saito also started to give courses in drawing manga.